Lights at dusk in Kennebunk to thank essential workers

-KENNEBUNK — The Brick Store Museum is inviting community members to join them in a project to bring light to the community during the pandemic.
+KENNEBUNK – The Brick Store Museum invited community members to join them in a project to bring light to the community during the pandemic.

-Museum staff are inviting people to put a light in their window, to stand together, figuratively, in the face of the pandemic and thank those providing essential services.
+Museum staff asked people to put a light in their window, to stand together, figuratively, in the face of the pandemic and thank those providing essential services.

-“Light a (electric-powered) candle, string light, lamp, or any kind of light in your window each evening at dusk, starting now through the end of this pandemic,” suggested Brick Store Musem director Cynthia Walker.
-“Let’s all come together over our thanks — and show what community is all about.
-Whether you are on the front lines to serve or staying home to slow the spread, we are in this together — and we’ll see it through to the end.”
+“Light a (electric-powered) candle, string light, lamp, or any kind of light in your window each evening at dusk … through the end of this pandemic,” suggested Brick Store Museum Director Cynthia Walker.
+“Let’s all come together over our thanks – and show what community is all about.
+Whether you are on the front lines to serve or staying home to slow the spread: we are in this together – and we’ll see it through to the end.

-The Brick Store Museum’s mission is to be the spark that ignites personal connections to local history, art and culture, she said.

-America has a long history of placing a light, flag, or other object in windows to signify national solidarity, Walker said.
+Walker pointed out that the Brick Store Museum’s mission is to be the spark that ignites personal connections to local history, art and culture.
+She noted that America has a long history of placing a light, flag, or other object in our windows to signify national solidarity.

 Others, elsewhere, are taking similar steps.

-On March 25, people in large cities and in small villages in France put lights in their windows and rang church bells to recognize those caring for people who have fallen ill with the COVID-19 virus and to remember those who have died from it, according to The Associated Press.
+And in Paris on March 25 people in large cities and small villages in France put lights in their windows and rang church bells to recognize those caring for those fallen ill from the COVID-19 pandemic and to remember those who have died from it, according to the Associated Press.

-It is okay for people at home to feel a range of emotions, from isolation to anger, sadness or fear, Walker said.
+Walker noted that it is OK for people at home to feel a range of emotions, from isolation to anger, sadness or fear.

 “One of the most important things history can do is to help us recognize we are a part of something greater than ourselves; that none of us are alone in our experiences,” she said.
 “We can join together and do something to increase the morale of our entire community.”